opengatt/registry/services/ble-io/Readme.md

 To set the min to 0 and max to 180 on pin 3: write `[112, 3, 0, 0, 180, 0]`

+#### I2C_CONFIG `120`:
+To configure an i2c bus, you'll need to send a bus number, SDA and SDL pins and delay in microseconds.

+For bus 0, pins 20 & 21, with a 3 microsecond delay:
+write `[120, 0, 20, 21, 3]`

+### 2a60 I2C Read Characteristic (write, notify)

+This characteristic is used to make requests for data as well as subscribe to notifications for those data requests.

+You write a request for a single notification, continuous notifications, or to stop continuous notifications.
+The second byte in the write for these modes are `1`, `2`, or `3` respectively.

+* For a single notification on i2c bus 0 at address 27 and register 4 for 15 bytes write: `[0, 1, 27, 4, 15]`
+* For a continuous notifications on i2c bus 0 at address 27 and register 4 for 15 bytes write: `[0, 2, 27, 4, 15]`
+* To stop notifcations on i2c bus 0 at address 27: `[0, 3, 27]`

+i2c read Notifications arrive in the format: `[0, 27, 4, x, x, x, x...]` where the first byte is the bus number, second byte is the address and the third byte is the register.
+All subsequent bytes are the i2c message data.

+### 2a60 I2C Write Characteristic (write)

+This characteristic is used to write data to an i2c bus, address, and register.

+For example, to write bytes on i2c bus 0 at address 110 and register 0 write bytes: `[0, 110, 0, x, x, x...]` where all bytes after the third byte are the message data.

 ## Peripheral Implementations